Where the Wild Things Are

 Where the Wild Things Are is a 1963 children's picture book written and illustrated by American author and illustrator Maurice Sendak, originally published in hardcover by Harper & Row.
+The story follows Max, a mischievous boy in a wolf suit who causes havoc at home and is sent to his room without supper, where his imagination transforms the room into a jungle and carries him across the sea to an island inhabited by large, monstrous creatures called Wild Things.

+The book received the Caldecott Medal in 1964, with librarians recognizing Where the Wild Things Are as the previous year's "most distinguished American picture book for children".
+It was voted the number one picture book in a 2012 survey of School Library Journal readers, not for the first time.
 The book has been adapted into other media several times, including an animated short film in 1973 (with an updated version in 1988); a 1980 opera; and a live-action 2009 feature-film adaptation.
 The book had sold over 19 million copies worldwide as of 2009, with 10 million of those being in the United States.

-Sendak won the annual Caldecott Medal from the children's librarians in 1964, recognizing Where the Wild Things Are as the previous year's "most distinguished American picture book for children".
-It was voted the number one picture book in a 2012 survey of School Library Journal readers, not for the first time.

 Plot

-The story focuses on a young boy named Max who, after dressing in his wolf suit, wreaks such havoc through his household that he is sent to bed without his supper.
-Max's bedroom transforms into a jungle environment, and he winds up sailing to an island inhabited by monsters, called the Wild Things.
-The Wild Things try to scare Max, but to no avail.
-After stopping and intimidating the creatures, Max is hailed as the king of the Wild Things and enjoys a playful romp with his subjects.
+The story focuses on a young boy named Max who, after dressing in his wolf suit, wreaks such havoc through his household that he is sent to bed without his supper as punishment.
+Max's bedroom transforms into a jungle environment, and he sails to an island inhabited by monsters called the Wild Things.
+The Wild Things try to scare Max, but it is to no avail.
+After stopping and intimidating the creatures, Max is hailed as the king of the Wild Things and enjoys a playful rumpus with his subjects.
 Finally, Max stops them and sends them to bed without their supper.
 However, to the Wild Things' dismay, he starts to feel lonely and decides to abdicate and return home.
-The creatures do not want Max to go and throw themselves into fits of rage as he calmly sails away home.
+The creatures do not want Max to go, and they throw themselves into fits of rage as he calmly sails home.
 Upon returning to his bedroom, Max discovers a hot supper waiting for him.